exploratory-io/book/export/export.md

 #### Export Steps as R Script

 You can export your reproducible steps as an R Script file.

+If you want to create an environment on a different machine (Windows or Mac) where you want to run this exported R script as a standalone, you can follow the instruction in [this document](https://exploratory.io/note/hideaki/6838376453273360).

 ## Chart Options